sirkon/ldetool/README.md

        …
     }
     ```
     Take a look at return data.
-First bool signals if the data was successfully matched and error signals if there were
+First bool signals if the data was successfully matched and error that is not nil signals if there were
     any error.
 String to numeric failures are always treated as errors, you can put `!` into extraction script and all
     mismatches after the sign will be treated as errors
 3. Helper to access optional `Hidden` area returning default Go value if the the area was not matched